AdMob Cost Guide: Integration, Setup, and Maintenance Expenses

 - Analytics integration requirements

 While agency implementation represents a higher initial investment, the ROI mathematics typically favor professional implementation.
-In our experience, professionally optimized AdMob integrations can deliver 30-50% higher revenue over time compared to basic implementations—often recouping the implementation cost differential within 2-3 months for apps with moderate traffic.
+In our experience, professionally optimized AdMob integrations can deliver 30-50% higher revenue over time compared to basic implementations — often recouping the implementation cost differential within 2-3 months for apps with moderate traffic.

-The Integration/Analytics Connection
+The Integration and Analytics Connection

 These integrations enable critical insights like: